Introduction to Magic Wand Tool in Photoshop

-As I told before, the magic wand tool selects the object based on the color gradient and the tone.
-In the image we opened, we can see a bridge with an orange color and the blue sky.
-When we select the wand tool and click on an area in the image, wand tool will look at the tone and color of the area we selected and select the pixels that contain the same color and brightness value.
+As I told you before, the magic wand tool selects the object based on the color gradient and the tone.
+In the image we opened, we can see a bridge with an orange color and a blue sky.
+When we select the wand tool and click on an area in the image, the wand tool will look at the tone and color of the area we selected and select the pixels that contain the same color and brightness value.

-For example, if I want to change the background of the image I need to select all the area except the bridge.
+For example, if I want to change the background of the image I need to select all the areas except the bridge.
 For that Click anywhere on the sky area using the magic wand tool.
 You can see the entire background with the same color and tone will be selected.
 But in the image given below, you can see that only a part of the sky was selected.

 It is because of the default tolerance value given in the software.
 The tolerance value defines how different is the tone and color in a selected area to the area which is not selected.
 Here we can see a color difference in the sky from dark blue to light blue.
 This difference results in the tool to select the sky partially.

 To resolve this issue we need to change the value of tolerance.
-Check the below-attached image of the panel which shows the location of tolerance icon.
+Check the below-attached image of the panel which shows the location of the tolerance icon.

 By default tolerance value is given as 32 in Photoshop.
 It means that the software will select any pixels that have the same tone and color as the area we selected plus any pixels that are up to 32 shades brighter or 32 shades darker.
 By increasing the value of tolerance we will get a better result.
 I have kept the tolerance at 50 which is shown in the image below.

-Even in my second trial I was not able to select the entire background.
+Even in my second trial, I was not able to select the entire background.
 For that, I could try again with a higher tolerance value.
 But there is another easier option to select the remaining area.
 Magic wand tool consist of an option called ‘add to existing options’ which means I can add more selections based on my first selection.
 For that hold down your shift key and click on the area you want to select, then a plus sign will appear with the tool cursor.
 This means you are ready to add selections, in our case, when the plus sign is visible click on the background area that was not included in the initial selection.
 Thus we can select the entire background of the image.

 For selecting the sky to replace, one more option is available.
 Instead of selecting the sky we can select the remaining areas and using the reverse feature we can select the sky.
-It means that when we choose inverse option it will select everything that was not selected and remove the selection of initially selected area.
-For that go up to the select menu at the top of the screen and choose inverse option as shown below.
+It means that when we choose the inverse option it will select everything that was not selected and remove the selection of the initially selected area.
+For that go up to the select menu at the top of the screen and choose the inverse option as shown below.

 In our case, reversing is a time taking process so we can go with the first method itself.